 Writing on spec stands for writing on speculation and is used to describe when writers complete a work of writing and submit it to a publication, without the guarantee that their work will be purchased.
 As an example, if you are a budding travel writer you may choose to write spec work for a travel magazine that invites travel writers to submit articles which they believe suit the publication’s brand and specifications.

 While writing spec work may seem risky, if the first publication which you submit it to ultimately makes the decision to reject it, you do have the option of sending it to other publications.
 As you did not sign a contract and the work which you have written is yours entirely to sell to another interested publication.
 So spec copywriting may be an option if you don’t want to work for an employer and are more interested in writing as a freelancer.

-A feature story is typically a lot longer than a typical article in a newspaper or magazine and offers in-depth information about a specific topic such as a news event.
+A feature story is typically a lot longer than a typical article in a newspaper or magazine and offers in-depth information about a specific topic such as a news event or online gambling in Canada.
 The feature story usually also is marketed on the front page of a newspaper or magazine, in order to sell more copies.